 We’ve Got a Problem

 I remember clearly the day I came home from visiting this lady.
-No sooner had I walked in the house then there was a knock at my door (their door, I guess).
+No sooner had I walked into the house than there was a knock at my door (their door, I guess).
 It was one of the elders.
 “Bret, we’ve got a problem,” he started.
-“There are people calling for you to be fired because you’re not doing your job, specifically you’re not calling.”
+“There are people calling for you to be fired because you’re not doing your job.
+Specifically, you’re not calling.”

 The irony was not lost on me.

-So that was twenty year ago.
-It was a dark time but there would be darker times.
+So that was twenty years ago.
+It was a dark time, but there would be darker times.
 Thankfully there would also be better times.
-Writing about it now, with twenty years of perspective is much more positive than if I had done so when it was fresh.
+Writing about it now, with twenty years of perspective, is much more positive than if I had done so when it was fresh.

 I mean, it’s twenty years later; I’m a different person.
 They’re probably a different church.
 Well, if you discount the fact that they’ve fired several other ministers in the past two decades.